CassioKruger/gmsh-language-vscode/README.md

 ## Installation

-To use this GMSH language with VSCode ant windows, just clone the folder to the path
+To use this GMSH language/syntax highlighting with VSCode at windows, just clone the folder to the path

 ```bash
 C:\Users\Your_User\AppData\Local\Programs\Microsoft VS Code\resources\app\extensions